DAY 1: CUSCO – KM 82 – WAYLLABAMBA – AYAPATA

 Remember to check your current passport to make sure it doesn’t expire within 6 months of your arrival to Peru!!!
 The Government of Peru is enforcing the existing law that requires all foreign travelers to have a passport valid for a minimum of six months past the time of entry into Peru.
 Peruvian authorities will deny entry into Peru for travelers not meeting this requirement.

-WHAT IS THE WEATHER LIKE ON THE CLASSIC INCA TRAIL TO MACHU PICCHU?
+WHAT IS THE WEATHER LIKE ON THE 4 DAY INCA TRAIL TO MACHU PICCHU?